arangodb/arangodb/Documentation/DocuBlocks/Rest/Users/delete_api_user_user_database_database_collection.md

 The name of the collection.

 @RESTDESCRIPTION
-Clears the collection access level for the collection *collection* in the database *dbname* of user *user*.
-As consequence the default collection access level is used.
+Clears the collection access level for the collection `collection` in the database `dbname` of user `user`.
+As consequence, the default collection access level is used.
 If there is no defined default collection access level, it defaults to *No access*.

-You need permissions to the *_system* database in order to execute this REST call.
+You need write permissions (*Administrate* access level) for the `_system` database in order to execute this REST call.

 @RESTRETURNCODES